How we can help

 Here at Howells Solicitors we can help by giving you that peace of mind.
 Even what seems a simple will to someone can have many different dimensions and our skill is in taking clients carefully through everything and ensuring the resultant Will is meticulously drafted.

-Advice across the board from simple, single wills to highly complex arrangements for couples factoring in a range of complicating issues such as overseas property, businesses, ex partners, vulnerable dependents, residency and citizenship.
+We will give advice across the board from simple, single wills to complex arrangements for couples factoring in a range of complicating issues such as overseas property, businesses, ex partners, vulnerable dependents, residency and citizenship.
 Once we have established your wishes, we ensure that these are properly represented in a legal document.
 One of the greatest advertisements for a ‘proper’ Will, drafted by is that it is the best defence against a legal challenge contesting your will after you’ve gone.

 Challenging a Will

 Known technically as Contested Probate, this is where we advise in situations where the validity of a Will is being challenged, amongst other things.Whether you are the one who wants to challenge the validity of a Will, if feel you have been unfairly left out or not been adequately provided for, or if you are the one who is acting as an executor of a Will that somebody else is contesting, we are here to help.

 Probate and Estates Administration

 We can assist those tasked with Probate – the arrangement of someone’s affairs after their death – by taking on the legal and administrative burden.
 It can often be a fraught, time-consuming and protracted process and at a time when grief is still raw, it can be a relief to pass over responsibility.